Karthieeswaran/Call-for-Code-2021-Zero-Hunger/README.md

-5. Then an sepaarte UI is created to deliver the vegeatables which is going to be waste or someone willing to offer the vegetables to the people whose in need.
+5. Then an sepaarte UI is created to deliver the vegetables which is going to be waste or someone willing to offer the vegetables to the people whose in need.
 Beacuse in the farmers end they can't sell the vegetables in the market in some cases.
 So they became rotten and went to wastage.
-Inorder to reduce this the unselled vegatbles can be shared with whose in need.
+Inorder to reduce this the unselled vegetables can be shared with whose in need.

 ![Project](https://github.com/karthi19-DS/Call-for-Code-2021-Zero-Hunger/blob/main/Website/website.PNG)